//

 “Priest,” a Jean-Pierre Melville film about a woman that falls in love with her priest, left me questioning the intersection of faith and forbidden love… if such a concept exists.
 “Army of Shadows,” another Melville film about the World War II resistance, amplified my appreciation for the art of filmmaking.

-In the span of a few short months, the Film Forum provided me with an education in film of all genres.
+In the span of a few short months, Film Forum provided me with an education in film of all genres.
 It compelled me to keep up with my cinephile senior citizen and film bro counterparts via spending time with my good (deceased) friends Cassavetes, Kurosawa, Altman and company between each visit.
 Film Forum and independent theaters like it instill a tangible excitement in going to the movies.
 Themselves esoteric spirits that dare to tell the stories that matter, cinema houses bring together a range of people ready and willing to become students of the screens before them.
 They impart valuable lessons and grandiose cinematic aspirations on the patrons that just keep coming back for more.

 As the school year begins and exceptional teachers overtake the role of exceptional movies on Film Forum screens, I hope to continue my visits to the theater.
 Its infamous calendar stops for no one, and Spielberg week is now playing!